hcss-utils/ruw-analysis-dashboard/README.md

 ## Acknowledgments

+This application is part of [HCSS](https://hcss.nl)'s [StratBase research protocol](https://docs.google.com/document/d/1GsMZudXYCwFsbsphggaGyARfhqxO67hsg8UaX90sEUE), a comprehensive framework for strategic analysis and decision-making.

 Originally developed for the Hague Centre for Strategic Studies (HCSS) to support strategic analysis and decision-making.
 ---

 *Last updated: hcss-utils</format>*